JagadeeshTalari/365_Days_Code_Challenge/Readme.md

     - Day didn't go well.
 Trying to build a habit of reading docs but struggling.
     - read docs related to DOM-JavaScript.

+### 16/11/22:
+    - Read Docs on CSS
+    - Working on JS DOM Projects